adel12790/ems/README.md

 yarn dev
 ```

+You can find ems_db.sql dump under `config/mysql/docker-entrypoint-initdb.d` that can be imported manually, as the auto database initialization on docker container build had some issues and

 ## ⚙️ Configuration

 Don't forget to configure the environment variables file so that the project works correctly.